 Introduction

-• To format data and mass update back into Oracle Fusion Cloud Applications
+3. Extract, transform, and mass update data back into Fusion

 Data Extract Tools & Options